Terminology

 Resource IDs

 A unique identifier for a Decodable resource.
-All resources in Decodable have a generated resource ID that is unique within your account.
-Resource IDs allow you to freely rename resources without worrying about breaking your pipelines and other configurations.
+All resources in Decodable have a generated resource ID that’s unique within your account.
+Resource IDs allow you to rename resources without worrying about breaking your pipelines and other configurations.
 Resource IDs are short strings of letters and numbers similar to Git SHAs.
 Similar to Git SHAs, you should treat resource IDs as opaque UTF-8 strings.

 Schema